facundojmaero/blog-projects/README.md

 # blog-projects

-Projects discussed in blog articles
+This repo contains the full code of projects discussed in my blog.